madureira/learn-react/README.md

 The goal of this project is to help developers to learn React and the whole stack behind this powerful and amazing library.

-Through this tutorial, you will be able to construct an entire application using React and other usefull libraries like Bebel, Webpack, etc...
+Through this tutorial, you will be able to construct an entire application using React and other usefull libraries like [Babel](https://babeljs.io/), [Webpack](https://webpack.js.org/), etc...

 ## Read on [GitBook](https://madureira.gitbook.io/learn-react/)